Our Mission

 Monthly Meeting

-Don't forget our meeting are set for a new day, time and location for 2026!
+Don't forget our meetings are set for a new day, time and location for 2026!

-Beginning in January, we are moving our monthly meetings to occur on the first Wednesday of each month, at 7:30pm in the Franklin Township Community/Senior Center (508 DeMott Lane, Somerset NJ)
+Beginning in January, we are moving our monthly meetings to occur on the first Wednesday of each month, at 7:30 pm in the Franklin Township Community/Senior Center (505 DeMott Lane, Somerset, NJ)

 Meteor Shower Watch